Frequently Asked Questions

 The goal is to get the student beyond the “20 unit threshold.”
 Research shows this threshold is the key breaking point between students who complete a college degree and those who never finish college.
 (Source: Clifford Adelman, 2006.
 The Toolbox Revisited: Paths to Degree Completion from High School Through College.
 Washington, DC: U.S. Department of Education.)

 The Middle College students will earn their high school diploma plus at least 20 units toward one or more of the following three options: (1) career technical education certificate; and/or (2) an Associate degree; and/or (3) transfer to a four-year institution of higher education.
 Allowing students to earn college units while still in high school makes a college education far more affordable for students and their families---they save two years’ worth of college tuition.

 Middle College at Skyline College students will receive college units for all college coursework completed.
 College coursework may be applied toward high school graduation requirements.
 College courses accepted by the high school towards meeting graduation requirements will be approved by the students’ school district.

 There are four key features that promote success, including small size, aligned curriculum, location and support.

 - Small size: The Middle College at Skyline College will enroll 65 or fewer students per grade, resulting in very close and intrusive relationships between students, faculty, staff and administrators.

-- Aligned curricula and instruction for high school and college courses to provide a high school diploma: Students will have the options to earn units in a pathway of Career Technical Education (CTE) coursework toward a certificate and/or toward an associate degree and/or transferring to a four-year college or university.
+- Aligned curricula and instruction for high school and college courses to provide a high school diploma: Students will have the options to earn units toward a Career Technical Education (CTE) certificate and/or toward an associate degree and/or transferring to a four-year college or university.